FAQ

 NOTE: A completed IRS Form W9 is an acceptable substitution.

-No. The lead college/university must fill out the W9/Vendor Form, as we are only able to issue stipend checks directly to colleges/universities (not to individual student organizations).
+No. The lead college/university must fill out the W9/Vendor Form, as we are only able to issue stipend deposits directly to colleges/universities (not to individual student organizations).

-Yes, as long as they were students during the Fall semester when you begin working on the project.
+Yes, as long as you were a student during the Fall semester when you began working on the project.

 NOTE: Winners who wish to take a NASA internship must be undergrad and graduate students enrolled full-time in a degree-granting program at an accredited college or university.
-Applicants transitioning between undergraduate and graduate pursuits are eligible IF they have graduated within 6 months and can demonstrate enrollment in the next-level academic pursuit.
+Applicants transitioning between undergraduate and graduate pursuits are eligible IF they have graduated within 6 months of the internship start date.

 It is the responsibility of each team to appropriately handle copyright issues related to anything you choose to use in your video and/or presentation (including, but not limited to: music, images, graphics, and photos).
 Neither NASA nor NIA can grant permission for you to use copyrighted material.